Introduction to Writing Comics

 Do I need to be a computer wiz for the class?

 Nope.
 Not one bit.
-You need to have high-speed Internet access.
+You need to have high-speed Internet access to watch the class live.
 We recommend that you have headphones with a microphone to plug into your computer, but that’s by no means necessary.
 Ultimately, you don’t have to speak if you don’t want to, though we like hearing your voice!

 Once you’re in your first class, we’re sure you’ll get comfortable very quickly.